Lorenzo-SB/Lorenzo-SB/README.md

 - 👋 Hi, I’m Lorenzo
-- 👀 I’m interested in ...
+- 👀 I’m interested in Gaming/Art
 - 🌱 I’m currently learning Java/Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ...
+- 📫 How to reach me: E-Mail = lorenzo.lenzenhuber@storz-bickel.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm a beginner

 <!---
 Lorenzo-SB/Lorenzo-SB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.